 Jeffrey L. Reed

-Jeffrey L. Reed is a clinical faculty member in the Department of Applied Human Sciences at Eastern Kentucky University and PhD candidate at the University of Kentucky.
-He obtained a Master’s Degree in Marriage and Family Counseling from Asbury Theological Seminary and is a Licensed Marriage and Family Therapist in Kentucky.
+Jeffrey L. Reed is a visiting assistant professor in the Department of Applied Human Sciences at Eastern Kentucky University.
+He obtained a Master’s Degree in Marriage and Family Counseling from Asbury Theological Seminary, a PhD in Family Sciences from the University of Kentucky, and is a Licensed Marriage and Family Therapist in Kentucky.
 He has been involved with the qualitative research team for six years, working on both the Christian Sexual Identity Project and the Christian Gender Identity Project, and has contributed to the dissemination of this work through publications and presentations.